An = Anum: Contents

 An = Anum is commonly understood as a list documenting Akkadian equivalents of Sumerian gods in a manner similar to the process of interpretatio graeca, but according to Richard L. Litke this view is mistaken.
 The primary goal of the compilers of An = Anum was to clarify the familial relationships between deities, briefly describe their functions and characterize each god's household, rather than to provide Sumerian deities with Akkadian equivalents.
 The commentary, when present, is in Sumerian, rather than Akkadian, which is different from most lexical lists.
 The gods do not appear to be separated into strictly Sumerian and Akkadian columns.
 Furthermore, some gods are listed with no equivalents at all, for example Zababa, who was a well established deity.
 Some deities listed are not Sumerian or Akkadian, but Elamite, "Subarian" (Hurrian), or Gutian.
 The list documents many associations between deities and aspects of their character which are otherwise unknown.
 Explanations frequently use the sign MIN in a role analogous to the modern ditto mark.
+It can be used to refer to both pronunciation of different writings of a name and to theological identification between names. ŠU is used to mark entries as distinct from each other, for example when a list of servants of children of a deity begins after a list of titles explained as MIN.

 The entry of each deity is followed by their epithets and alternate names, the name of their spouse, children, and finally servants, if any were known.
 In some cases the chief attendant deity, so-called sukkal, is listed before the children.
 Seemingly only the best established deities had a sukkal.
 The number and precise designation of various divine servants varies, and there seemingly was no standard composition of a divine court, though some titles, such as "doorkeeper" (NI.GAB) or "counselor" (gu4.DÚB), recur more often than others.

 An = Anum consists of seven tablets.
 The initial four tablets list the deities in order of seniority, alongside their courts, but the rest of the list does not appear to follow similar principles.
 It is possible that it was a result of adding groups of deities from originally distinct texts to An = Anum without rearranging them.
 Jeremiah Peterson remarks that the reliance on theological factors is nonetheless more evident in An = Anum than in any other known god list.
-Some of the known copies preserve all the material on a single tablet, with a brief summary marked by pairs of horizontal lines indicating the end of each originally separate section.
+Some of the copies preserve all the material on a single tablet, with a brief summary marked by pairs of horizontal lines indicating the end of each originally separate section.
 Copies of long works such as god lists or literary composition inscribed on a single tablet are known as dubgallu or tupkallu, or as "monster tablets".
 YBC 2401 is one such example, and measures 30.5 × 39.5 centimeters (roughly 12 × 15 inches), which makes it one of the biggest clay tablets known.